Top 10 Fast Growing Shrubs

 Myrica cerifera, Zones 7 to 11

-This native tree is often pruned and used as a shrub.
+This native tree is often pruned and used as a fast growing shrub.
 It’s easy to grow and tolerates a wide range of soil conditions, including drought and flooding.
 Northern gardeners can grow its hardier relative, Bayberry (Myrica pennsylvanica).

 Callicarpa japonica, Zones 5 to 8

-The striking violet to almost metallic purple fall fruit make this shrub worthy of a spot in the shrub border.
+The striking violet to almost metallic purple fall fruit make this fast growing shrub worthy of a spot in the shrub border.
 The blue-green leaves make a nice backdrop for both the pinkish white flowers and fruit.
 It grows best in full sun or light shade in well-drained soils.

 Why we love it: The birds love the fruit of both this and its southern cousin, American beautyberry, which is hardy in zones 6 to 11.